56 Pegasi: Characteristics

+The secondary has a mass 0.13 times the mass of the Sun.

+The tertiary component is a white dwarf with 0.85 times the mass of the Sun.
+This companion lost mass when it was an AGB star, causing s-process elements, produced by nucleosynthesis, to be transferred to the primary star, resulting in its current unusual abundances.
+This star has an orbital period of 15194 day years, a moderate eccentricity, and an average separation of 22 AU.

-The system displays an excess of ultraviolet radiation that must be coming from the secondary companion.
+The system displays an excess of ultraviolet radiation that must be coming from the secondary.
 Simon et al. (1982) classified this object as a subdwarf O star.
 Alternatively, it may be a white dwarf companion with an accretion disk.
 Several puzzling features in the evolutionary history of this pair may be explained if the primary is a fast rotator being seen nearly pole-on.
 The star may have been spun up during a mass transfer episode with the secondary.